SSRamin/SSRamin/README.md

 ## Hi there 👋
+My name is Saerelety Stephania Ramin, currently a Computer Science Student.
+I made this account in order to be able to prepare myself for entering the industry.
+I will add more descriptions about me as I learn more about this website.
+Thank you!

 <!--
 **SSRamin/SSRamin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.